Hearing Aid Specialist in Orange County, CA

-Our board-certified audiologists all have extensive experience helping patients find the right hearing aid to fit their lifestyle.
+Our board-certified audiologists Kim Baldock-Mahloch, AuD and Susan Eckardt, AuD have extensive experience helping patients find the right hearing aid to fit their lifestyle.
 If you’re struggling with hearing loss in southern California, contact SCENT today to schedule an appointment.
 Call the Southern California ENT office nearest you, or request an appointment through our secure online form.
-We have offices in Huntington Beach, Newport Beach, Long Beach, Torrance, and Los Alamitos.
+We have 4 southern California ENT clinics including in Huntington Beach, Newport Beach, Long Beach, and Los Alamitos.

 While most hearing aids perform in basically the same manner, different styles are available to accommodate your budget and your personal preferences.
 An important point to remember is that the smaller the hearing aid, the shorter its battery life and the more it will cost.

 Inside-the-ear.
 These hearing aids are molded to fit completely inside a patient’s ear.
 Ideally, they can help to improve mild to moderate adult hearing loss.
 Since they fit inside the ear they are the least noticeable, have less wind noise and are comfortable with telephone use.
 However, because of their size, they may not have volume control adjustments and other features.
 Exceptions to this are the new digital units, which in some cases are self-adjusting.

 In-the-canal.
 This type of hearing aid differs from the ‘Inside the ear’ types in that it does not fit as deeply in the ear canal.
 This enables it to have volume adjustment and other features.
 Because of the way it fits, it may not be suitable for small ears.